Artificial Intelligence in Mobile Robots

 description" section, in the "Testing" section, and in the "Report"

 section in order to pass the exam.
 In particular, your demonstration

-must have worked fine, and you must show, in your report and in the oral
+must have worked fine, and you must show, in your report and in

 - Your expected grade is computed as follows (using the ECTS grading

 system -- A,B,C,...).
 You start from a base grade of E if you pass the

 exam as per the previous point.
 Then, you compute the total weight of the

 options that you have done, and you climb one grade over E for each

 For instance, suppose that you do the basic part (with a good demo and

 convincing explanations), you do Option 1, and you also do two options